top of page

 Individual Offices

 In a hybrid office, private offices are largely irrelevant, as much of the work that requires a private environment is best done from home.
 That said, shared or bookable offices can provide a more efficient solution if some individual spaces are needed.
 These would typically take us less than 5% of a hybrid office.
-However, certain industries, such as law, may require a higher percentage.
+Certain industries, such as law, may require a higher percentage.

 Technology